All Episodes

 Hey, I want to let you know about a process coming out.

-The other people out there are actually buying up the resources so that this effort can go forward.
+The other people out there are actually buying up the resources so this effort can go forward.

-It's called uh URAPC.org.
+It's called urapc.org.

-Wait a minute, confused.
+Wait a minute, I'm confused.

-How can how can a state repeal Obamacare?
+How can a state repeal Obamacare?

-I don't know how a state can simply say that we're not going to implement, you know, you you can say that we're not going to do the exchange.
+I don't know how a state can simply say that we're not going to implement.

 We voted on the expansion part, not the exchange part.

-We got 650 some pages of a budget dropped in our lap and then went to the floor.
+We got 650-some pages of a budget dropped in our lap and then went to the floor.

-Basically, it's between the governor's signature.
+It's basically vetoing the governor's signature.

 And that's the problem.

-Well, you you need you need signatures on on the petition to put it on the ballot, and it doesn't look like we're going to get enough volunteers to get it.
+And it doesn't look like we're going to get enough volunteers to get it.

-So they're gonna have to go pay for signatures, and the people that get paid to do this are being bought up by the other side, so this side can't pay them.
+And the people that get paid to do this are being bought up by the other side.

-Uh there's a donate button.
+There's a donate button.

-Uh it has to be done by the 13th of September.
+It has to be done by the 13th of September.

-So what you're trying to do, you're trying to get a repeal on the ballot.
+So, what you're trying to do, you're trying to get a repeal on the ballot.

 Correct.

-Yeah, well, good luck.
+Well, good luck.

 I'm glad that you called.